 Ease of use of parental controls.
 Parental controls should be located all in one place on the platform, they should be easy to use, parents should be prompted to set them up and parents should be provided with documentation that is easily understood.

-Age verification.
-Where a game is available for download outside of a platform featuring a robust age verification process, developers should include their own robust age verification process within the game, if proportionate to do so.
+Age assurance.
+Where a game is available for download outside of a platform featuring a robust age verification process, developers should, where appropriate, include their own robust age verification process within the game to understand if players are children and prevent children from encountering harmful content.

 Publicise online safety advice.
 Publicise the following sources of information: